-The Caesar cipher, also known as a shift cipher, is one of the simplest forms of encryption.
-It is a substitution cipher where each letter in the original message (called the plaintext) is replaced with a letter corresponding to a certain number of letters up or down in the alphabet.
+The Caesar Cipher, also known as a shift cipher, is one of the oldest and simplest forms of encrypting a message.
+It is a type of substitution cipher where each letter in the original message (which in cryptography is called the plaintext) is replaced with a letter corresponding to a certain number of letters shifted up or down in the alphabet.

-For example, here's the Caesar Cipher encryption of a message, using a right shift of 3.
+For example, here's the Caesar Cipher encryption of a full message, using a left shift of 3.

 THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG